Trying out helix editor

 Multi-selection is also very natural: you create a bunch of cursors

-command) in your selection (or by extending a
+based on you search (s command) in your selection (or by extending a

-command) and start modifying text interactively at each
+column with C command) and start modifying text interactively at each

 active cursor at the same time.
 In multi-selection mode it’s more

-natural to use navigation commands like f
+natural to use navigation commands like f, t and w to do bulk

-I used to use arrow keys more and did not see much use
+edits.
+In vim I used to use arrow keys more and did not see much use

 for more complex navigation commands.
 But now once I’m used to then I’m

-using them in vim
+using them in vim as well.

 IDE experience is unexpectedly good

-s provide you a navigation, hints, symbol search and so much
+The LSPs provide you a navigation, hints, symbol search and so much

 more.
 It’s so easy to explore new and existing projects for various